nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 That tool highlighted above is called the **Absolute Anchoring** tool.
 Remember i mentioned the process is "somewhat familiar"?
 Well, that's because we already seen this tool on graphics/imaging softwares before.

 ###How Does It Work?
+The logic is pretty simple :P

+- Say you want your element to always **stick** to the left of the user's screen/device, **pin** it to the left by setting its anchor to the left.